 See also: OR Model, O/R Model, Models, ORDBMS

-Comparision of models and more: Database Models, DB Architectures, Database Architectures, Optimized Architectures, Compare DB by ER, Data Model
+Comparision of models and more: Comparing Database Types, Optimized Architectures, Compare Models, Data Model

 Database management systems